 7th grade: 48

-Applicants may apply by completing and uploading the International Students Application Form Online.
+Applicants may apply by completing the online International Students Application.

 Each applicant must submit the following: